y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

     - Read in the page.
     - Restart the process.
   - Mobile operating systems typically do not support swapping.
 Instead, these systems demand-page from the file system and reclaim read-only pages from applications if memory becomes constrained.

+### 9.3: Copy-on-Write

+- We can use a technique known as copy-on-write, which works by allowing the parent and child processes initialy to share the same pages.
+These shared pages are marked as copy-on-write pages, meaning that if either process writes to a shared page, a copy of the shared page is created.

+### 9.4: Page Replacement

+- If we increase our degree of multiprogramming, we are over-allocating memory.
+- Over-allocation of memory manifests itself as follows.
+While a user process is executing, a page fault occurs.
+The operating system determines where the desired page is residing on the disk but then finds that there are no free frames on the free-frame list; all memory is in use.
+- Basic Page Replacement
+  - Page replacement takes teh following approach.
+    - If no frame is free, we find one that is not currently being used and free it.
+    - We can free a frame by writing its contents to swap space and changing the page table to indicate that the page is no longer in memory.
+    - We can now use the freed frame to hold the page for which the process faulted.
+  - We must solve two major problems to implement demand paging: we must develop a frame-allocation algorithm and a page-replacement algorithm.
+    - 各 process にどれだけの frame を与えるか、また replace が必要な場合はどのように選ぶかを決める必要がある。
+  - There are many different page-replacement algorithms.
+Every operating system probably has its own replacement scheme.
+In general, we want the one with the lowest page-fault rate.
+  - We evaluate an algorithm by running it on a paticular string of memory references and computing the number of page faults.
+    - The string of memory references is called a reference string.
+  - To determine the number of page faults for a particular reference string and page-replacement algorithm, we also need to know the number of page frames available.
+- FIFO Page Replacement
+  - The simplest page-replacement algorithm is a first-in, first-out (FIFO) algorithm.
+  - The FIFO page-replacement algorithm is easy to understand and program.
+However, its performance is not always good.
+- Optimal Page Replacement
+  - It is simply this: Replace the page that will not be used for the longest period of time.
+  - Unfortunately, the optimal page-replacement algorithm is difficult to implement, because it requires future knowledge of the reference string.
+- LRU Page Replacement
+  - If the optimal algorithm is not feasible, perhaps an approximation of the optimal algorithm is possible.
+    - If we use the recent past as an approximation of the near future, then we can replace the page that has not been used for the longest period of time.
+    - This approach is the least recently used (LRU) algorithm.
+    - 実装方法は counter を使うものと stack を使うものがある。
+- LRU-Approximation Page Replacement
+  - Few computer systems provide sufficient hardware support for true LRU page replacement.
+    - In fact, some systems provide no hardware support, and other page-replacement algorithms must be used.
+    - Many systems provide some help, however, in the form of a reference bit.
+  - reference bit を見ることで、その page が利用されたかどうかがわかる。ただし、利用されたことはわかっても、どの順で利用されたかはわからない。
+  - Additional-Reference-Bits Algorithm
+    - We can gain additional ordering information by recording the reference bits at regular intervals.
+    - We can keep an 8-bit byte for each page in a table in memory.
+    - 1 bit ずつ右にずらし、low-order bit を捨てていく。直近 8 回 1 度も利用されなければ 00000000、毎回利用されていれば 11111111。2 回目、3 回目、5 回目に利用されていたら 01101000
+  - Second-Chance Algorithm
+    - The basic algorithm of second-chance replacement is a FIFO replacement algorithm.
+    - When a page has been selected, however, we inspect its reference bit.
+If the value is 0, we proceed to replace this page; but if the reference bit is set to 1, we give the page a second chance and move on to select the next FIFO page.
+    - One way to implement the second-chance algorithm (sometimes referred to as the clock algorithm) is as a circular queue.
+      - reference bit が 0 のものが見つかるまで順々に進んでいき、見つかったら置き換える。1 のものは 0 に置き換える。
+  - Enhanced Second-Chance Algorithm
+    - reference bit と modify bit のペアを考えて、second-chance algorithm を拡張する。
+      - (0, 0): neither recently used nor modified - best page to replace
+      - (0, 1): not recently used but modified - not quite as good, because the page will need to be written out before replacement
+      - (1, 0): recently used but clean - probably will be used again soon
+      - (1, 1): recently used be and modified - probably will be used again soon, and the page will be need to written out on disk before it can be replaced.
+  - Counting-Based Page Replacement
+    - The least frequently used (LFU) page-replacement algorithm requires that the page with the smallest count be replaced.
+    - The most frequently used (MFU) page-replacement algorithm is based on the argument that the page with the smallest count was probably just brought in and has yet to be used.
+  - Page-Buffering Algorithm
+    - Other procedures are often used in addition to a specific page-replacement algorithm.
+      - 例えば、systems commonly keep a pool of free frames.
+  - Applications and Page Replacement
+    - In certain cases, applications accessing data through the operating system's virtual memory perform worse than if the operating system provided no buffering at all.
+    - Because of such problems, some operating systems give special programs the ability to use a disk partition as a large sequential array of logical blocks, without any file-system data structures.